jrj-sys/Techlink/README.md

 ## Contribution
 Issues can be created at any time [here](https://github.com/jrj-sys/Techlink/issues).
 ## Questions
-Please reach out to me via [GitHub](https://github.com/jrj-sys) or Email (jamesjamel99@gmail.com) for additional questions.
+Please reach out to me via [GitHub](https://github.com/jrj-sys) or email (jamesjamel99@gmail.com) for additional questions.
 ## License
 This is free and unencumbered software released into the public domain.